 If Kojo could not confess to stealing he would still be condemned for the adultery.

 Kojo lifts his bloodied head to gaze at the man, who now owned the mango tree; everyone called him Okon, and in the cacophony of violent words, Kojo came to understand that Okon was the son of Mr. Jonas, whom Kojo had stolen from as a teen, by eating his mango.
-The father had only giving him a slap, but the son was ready to give death for a similar offense fifteen years later.
+The father had only given him a slap, but the son was ready to give death for a similar offense fifteen years later.
 A Yoruba man had found his recently stolen “brand new tire,” but the tire stationed by the mango tree, which he raises as evidence, is fairly used.
 Nobody questions him, nobody challenges his conclusion that Kojo had evidently stolen the tire and was on his way to sell it.
 But the scarified Yoruba man does not hesitate to sacrifice his precious tire, which he loops over the condemned Kojo to make a worthy bonfire for a thief.

 Kojo opens his mouth but can say nothing.
 A heavy slap to the face jerks his already dazed head backwards.
 Several stones and cement blocks had pummeled his prostrate body.
 The scarified mechanic grabs the rope that had been tied to immobilize Kojo, and drags the limp accountant on the hard concrete, hurling him over the gutter to fling him against Okon’s mango tree, and position Kojo, now reclined upright against it.
 Kojo now had a frontal view of the mob that had gathered to kill him.
 It was a multitude waiting for blood.